hanjinliu/magic-class/README.md

 # magic-class

 In [magicgui](https://github.com/napari/magicgui) you can make simple GUIs from functions.
 However, we usually have to create GUIs that are composed of several buttons, and each button is connected with a class method.
+You may also want a menu bar on the top of the GUI, or sometimes a `magicgui` widget docked in it.

 Decorate your class with `@magicclass` and your can use the class both in GUI and from console!